du4rt-m/Color-Path/README.md

 # Color Path

 ## 🎨 Overview
 **Color Path** is a fast-paced, vibrant mobile game where players swipe and jump through a colorful world.
 Follow the arrows, match colors accurately, and navigate the path for as long as possible to set a high score.
-Designed for quick reflexes and sharp focus, Color Path offers a fun and addictive test of color-matching skills
+Designed for quick reflexes and sharp focus, Color Path combines fun and challenge.

 ---